vergisodd/389K-Recovery-Opportunity-SQL-Driven-Return-Analysis-for-E-Commerce/README.md

 | No Returns       | 6,187     | 0.00                | 4,292,312.10  | 0.00              | 0.00                          | 0.00                  |

 **Key insight:**
 The most extreme returners are not the main financial problem.
-Although the High Risk segment shows the highest average return behavior, it contributes only **5.35%** of total return-related loss.
+Although the High Risk segment shows the highest average return, it accounts for only **5.35%** of total return-related loss.
 The larger **Moderate Risk** segment is the real driver of leakage, accounting for **57.2%** of total return loss.

 **What this means:**
 Return-related revenue leakage is not concentrated in a tiny group of abusive customers.
 Instead, the larger Moderate Risk population creates the biggest business impact through scale.
 This suggests the problem is broader than abuse alone and may also reflect product mismatch, fulfillment issues, or expectation gaps.